Contrasting Southern Missouri Bancorp (SMBC) & Its Competitors

 |2.21

-Southern Missouri Bancorp presently has a consensus price target of $29.00, suggesting a potential downside of 35.56%.
-As a group, “Savings institutions, except federal” companies have a potential upside of 1.88%.
-Given Southern Missouri Bancorp’s peers higher probable upside, analysts clearly believe Southern Missouri Bancorp has less favorable growth aspects than its peers.
+Southern Missouri Bancorp currently has a consensus target price of $29.00, suggesting a potential downside of 37.63%.
+As a group, “Savings institutions, except federal” companies have a potential upside of 1.23%.
+Given Southern Missouri Bancorp’s rivals higher possible upside, analysts clearly believe Southern Missouri Bancorp has less favorable growth aspects than its rivals.

-Southern Missouri Bancorp has a beta of 0.99, suggesting that its share price is 1% less volatile than the S&P 500.
-Comparatively, Southern Missouri Bancorp’s peers have a beta of 0.78, suggesting that their average share price is 22% less volatile than the S&P 500.
+Southern Missouri Bancorp has a beta of 0.99, meaning that its share price is 1% less volatile than the S&P 500.
+Comparatively, Southern Missouri Bancorp’s rivals have a beta of 0.78, meaning that their average share price is 22% less volatile than the S&P 500.

 Summary

-Southern Missouri Bancorp beats its peers on 10 of the 15 factors compared.
+Southern Missouri Bancorp beats its rivals on 10 of the 15 factors compared.

 Southern Missouri Bancorp, Inc. operates as the bank holding company for Southern Bank that provides banking and financial services to individuals and corporate customers in the United States.
 It offers various deposit instruments, including interest-bearing and noninterest-bearing transaction accounts, money market deposit accounts, saving accounts, certificates of deposit, and retirement savings plans.
 The company also provides loans for the acquisition or refinance of one-to four-family residences and multi-family residential properties; loans secured by commercial real estate, such as farmland, single- and multi-tenant retail properties, restaurants, hotels, land, nursing homes and other healthcare-related facilities, warehouses and distribution centers, convenience stores, automobile dealerships and other automotive-related services, and other businesses; construction loans; and various secured consumer loans comprising home equity, direct and indirect automobile loans, second mortgages, mobile home loans, and loans secured by deposits.
 In addition, it offers commercial business loans, such as loans to finance accounts receivable, inventory, equipment, and operating lines of credit, which include agricultural production and equipment loans.
 As of June 30, 2020, the company operated 45 full-service branch offices, and two limited-service branch offices located in Poplar Bluff, Van Buren, Dexter, Kennett, Doniphan, Sikeston, Qulin, Matthews, Springfield, Thayer, West Plains, Alton, Clever, Forsyth, Fremont Hills, Kimberling City, Ozark, Nixa, Rogersville, Marshfield, Cape Girardeau, Jackson, Gideon, Chaffee, Benton, Advance, Bloomfield, Essex, and Rolla Missouri; Jonesboro, Paragould, Batesville, Searcy, Bald Knob, Bradford, and Cabot, Arkansas; and Anna, Cairo, and Tamms, Illinois.
 Southern Missouri Bancorp, Inc. was founded in 1887 and is headquartered in Poplar Bluff, Missouri.